robsingh/buildyourown/json_parser/README.md

 ## Step 2
 In this step, the goal is to extend the parser to parse a simple JSON object containing string keys and string values i.e. {"key": "value"}

+Thought process:
+Now, in addition to { and }, we need the lexer to recognize strings (keys and values), colons, and commas.
+Strings are enclosed in double quotes.
+The parser will now need to check if a key-value pair is correctly formed inside the braces.